maduhaime/collectype/README.md

 collection.fn.adult().count;
 ```

-For full encapsulation, you can create a custom collection class and domain-specific functions:
+For full encapsulation, you can create a custom collection class and domain-specific functions.
+This approach isolates your business logic from the rest of your application, making it easier to reuse, test, and evolve independently.
+By grouping related filters and operations in dedicated classes, you ensure that your codebase remains organized, maintainable, and clear—especially as your domain grows in complexity. **Encapsulation also helps prevent accidental misuse** and makes your intent explicit, improving both reliability and onboarding for new developers:

 ```typescript
 // src/models/Person.ts